 Mixed-use with significant owner occupancy

-The program has been available for years but is still underutilized, especially among real estate investors who also operate a business.
+The program has been available for years but is still underutilized, especially among investors needing development mortgage financing who also operate a business.
+Understanding top leverage strategies for real estate and stock investing helps entrepreneurs maximize returns across all asset classes.

 How Net Operating Income (NOI) Drives 100% Financing